 - WomenFirst Transition & Referral Center

-Portland Insights Survey will use the quantitative survey method in fall 2022 and moving forward we’ll use this methodology in even-numbered years.
-Qualitative focus group conversations will take a deeper dive into people’s experiences.
-These will be conducted in odd-numbered years, starting in 2023.
+Qualitative focus group conversations will take a deeper dive into people’s experiences and compliment the quantitative survey results.
+These will be conducted in odd-numbered years, starting this fall in 2023.

-Data collected through the web survey will only be accessible to the members of the PSU research team.
-Data collected through the paper surveys will be received by and stored at PSU by these same team members.
-No information identifying who you are (your name, your address, etc.) will be included with either your web or paper survey responses.
-Instead, individual identification (ID) numbers are printed on the surveys or are used to access the web survey; these ID numbers will be used to keep track of which households completed the survey.
+Data collected through the web survey are only accessible to the members of the PSU research team.
+Data collected through the paper surveys are received by and stored at PSU by these same team members.
+No information identifying who a participant is (name, address, etc.) is included with either the web or paper survey responses.
+Instead, individual identification (ID) numbers are printed on the surveys or are used to access the web survey; these ID numbers are used to keep track of which households completed the survey.
 That way, we only continue to reach out to the households that have not completed the survey to make sure everyone has a chance to participate.

-Once your survey responses are at PSU, PSU will secure the web survey data in password-protected electronic computer files.
+Once survey responses are at PSU, PSU secure the web survey data in password-protected electronic computer files.
 The paper surveys are kept in locked file cabinets.
-Only members of the PSU research team will have access to these files.
-After we enter your paper survey answers into an electronic database and have checked to make sure everything is entered correctly, we will shred your paper survey.
+Only members of the PSU research team have access to these files.
+After they enter the paper survey answers into an electronic database and have checked to make sure everything was entered correctly, they shred the paper surveys.
 The electronic files of the survey data must be kept by PSU for at least three years after the survey project is completed before they are destroyed.

-Some community members will be helping us collect participant responses by connecting with people at events, in the parks, or at other public places to make sure we hear from as many groups as possible.
-These community members will be trained in ways to best protect people’s privacy, will consistently follow steps to ensure your privacy, and will sign a confidentiality agreement stating their commitment to do so.
-These community partners will never ask for your name, address, or other personal identity information.
+Some community members help us collect participant responses by connecting with people at events, in the parks, or at other public places to make sure we hear from as many groups as possible.
+These community members are trained in ways to best protect people’s privacy, consistently followed steps to ensure your privacy, and signed a confidentiality agreement stating their commitment to do so.
+These community partners would never ask for participants’ name, address, or other personal identity information.

-What data will be reported to the City by PSU?
+What data are reported to the City by PSU?

-Portland State University (PSU) will summarize the results of everyone’s responses to the survey in a report given to the City.
-Findings will only be reported in summary form.
-Findings presented for subgroups of respondents (for example, by age, zip code, racial or ethnic group, etc.) will only be done when there is a large enough number of participants in any one subgroup so that your individual privacy will be protected.
+Portland State University (PSU) partners summarize the results of everyone’s responses to the survey in a report given to the City.
+Findings are only be reported in summary form.
+Findings presented for subgroups of respondents (for example, by age, zip code, racial or ethnic group, etc.) are only done when there is a large enough number of participants in any one subgroup so that individual privacy is protected.

-PSU will give the City a data file with individual survey responses that will NOT include personal identifying information.
-These data will be used to create a data dashboard on the City’s website.
-This dashboard will only show data in summary form.
-The data dashboard allows the public to analyze summary survey data to better understand the survey results.
-Like the report, the data dashboard will only display findings when there is a large enough total number of participants to protect everyone’s privacy.
+PSU give the City a data file with individual survey responses that does NOT include personal identifying information.
+These data are used to create an online report on the City’s website.
+This online report only show data in summary form.
+The online report allows the public to view summary survey data to better understand the survey results.